imagekitio/docs-keep-a-changelog/features/video-optimization/README.md

 Automatic format conversion and quality compression are turned ON by default, in line with the standard practices for delivering videos on the web.

 {% hint style="info" %}
 This feature is off by default.
-Contact support at support@imagekit.io to enable automatic video format and quality optimization for your account.
+You can turn on the automatic video format and quality optimization for your account under [video settings](https://imagekit.io/dashboard?redirectTo=settings-videos-optimization) in your dashboard.
 {% endhint %}

 The following features related to video optimization can be found in your dashboard under the [settings](https://imagekit.io/dashboard?redirectTo=settings#settings) section.